 The only thing that is radical is space that we don’t know how to inhabit.
 This means space where we have to invent the ways to act and to live.
 Lebbeus Woods, architect

-From February 2020 to beginning of May 2020 The Post Collective is hosted by Kunsthal Gent for a work period in the Development Programme.
-In these 3 months the collective aims to build up artistic practices that transcend language and cultural barriers and address to a broad audience.
-The Post Collective its researching its own modes and conditions of sustainability, as a group of people who do not only struggle with exclusions of race, class and sex but also legal exclusions, citizenship, human rights.
+The collective aims to build up artistic practices that transcend language and cultural barriers and address to a broad audience.
+The Post Collective is researching its own modes and conditions of sustainability, as a group of people who do not only struggle with exclusions of race, class and sex but also legal exclusions, citizenship, human rights.
 The group will work on the fields of speculative design, self-publishing, graphic design, performance/sound art, collective reading, viewing and writing , storytelling, cooking and other artistic and critical practices.

 Supported by KUNSTHAL GENT, Stad Gent, Refu-Interim, The Arts in Society Award and KASK school of Arts